jderrickyoung/Azure-NSGs-inspecting-network-protocol/README.md

    ![Wireshark Installed](https://i.imgur.com/i4FQrmz.png)

 4. Open Wireshark and PowerShell.
 In Wireshark, start a packet capture to inspect network traffic.
+This will allow us to filter through all the network traffic and examine specific protocols in action.

    ![Wireshark Capture](https://i.imgur.com/kic5QxQ.png)

 ---

 ## Step 1: Observe ICMP Traffic

 1. In Wireshark, filter for ICMP traffic by typing `ICMP` in the filter bar and restarting the capture.
+Filtering ICMP traffic helps focus on "ping" requests and replies, which are often used for network diagnostics.

    ![Filter ICMP](https://i.imgur.com/N3es0Uo.png)